elastic/kibana/x-pack/build_chromium/README.md

 # Install the OS packages, configure the environment, download the chromium source (25GB)
 python ./build_chromium/init.sh [arch_name]

-# Run the build script with the path to the chromium src directory, the git commit id
+# Run the build script with the path to the chromium src directory, the git commit hash
 python ./build_chromium/build.py <commit_id> x86

 # OR You can build for ARM